justinjelani/Goblin-RPG/README.md

-# Goblin RPG
+# GoblinRPG

-Goblin RPG is a **turn-based, text-based RPG** built in C++ as part of my journey learning the language and practicing object-oriented programming.
+GoblinRPG is a **turn-based, text-based RPG** built in C++ as part of my journey learning the language and practicing object-oriented programming.

 This is my **first complete game project**.
 The initial version took about 30–60 minutes to implement, with additional time spent refining mechanics and balancing gameplay.